CodeDataPapers/AAAI-CExpertFinding/README.md

 # It Takes Two to Tango: Collaboration-Driven Expert Finding for Question Answering

-The original data are obtained from Stack Exchange datasets released in Sept 2019 available at https://archive.org/download/stackexchange/.
+The original data are obtained from Stack Exchange site released in Sept 2019 available at https://archive.org/download/stackexchange/.

 ### Requirments:
 Python 3.7.7